Peter Kay, like many young men, entered the Australian Army when the Commonwealth went to war in 1914.

 He participated in competitions like others in the Remounts, including buck jumping!

-The Remounts eventually moved up near the Suez Canal at Moascar and eventually on to Kantara and elsewhere in the Sinai Desert.
+The Remounts eventually moved up near the Suez Canal at Moascar.
+From there, they went on to Kantara and elsewhere in the Sinai Desert.

 However, when other soldiers visited Zeitoun on leave, they approached Oswald with concerns.